yangchenfunstatistics/yangchen.github.io/_pages/service.md

 ## Editorial Board and Reviews

+* Associate Editor, ASA Discoveries, 2026-2028.

-* Associate Editor, The American Statistician, 2023-2026.
+* Associate Editor, The American Statistician, 2023-2025.

 * Associate Editor, Statistical Science, 2023-2025.

-* Associate Editor, Journal of the American Statistical Association (JASA) Review, 2023-2025.
+* Associate Editor, Journal of the American Statistical Association (JASA) Review, 2023-2025, 2026-2028.

-* Associate Editor for the Engineering Sciences Section, NEJSDS: The New England Journal of Statistics in Data Science, 2021-now.
+* Associate Editor for the Engineering Sciences Section, NEJSDS: The New England Journal of Statistics in Data Science, 2021-2023.

 * NSF Reviewer, 2024, 2023, 2021, 2020, 2019.